BitzArt/ApiExceptions/README.md

 Then, anywhere in your code, you can throw exceptions like:

-    throw new NotFoundException("response message here");
+    throw new NotFoundApiException("response message here");

 This will get converted into a http request with appropriate status code (in this case - 404).

 For any custom status codes you can use ApiException class:

-    throw new ApiException(HttpStatusCode.Forbidden, "your message");
+    throw new CustomApiException(HttpStatusCode.Forbidden, "your message");

 You can see all availiable exception classes here: